brandonocasey/npm-merge-driver-install/README.md

 3. The [`NPM_MERGE_DRIVER_SKIP_INSTALL`](###NPM_MERGE_DRIVER_SKIP_INSTALL) option is not in use.

 ## Cli usage
-It can also be installed by running the provided binary (`npm-merge-driver-install`) although the rules abov about when it will install still apply.
+It can also be installed by running the provided binary (`npm-merge-driver-install`) although the rules above about when it will install still apply.

 ## Options
 Options are passed through as command line environment variables